sveltejs/cli/documentation/docs/30-add-ons/60-vite-plugin-devtools-json .md

 ## What you get

-- the plugin added to your vite plugin options.
+- the `vite` plugin added to your vite plugin options.